george-hawkins/blender-donut-notebook/LEVEL-2.md

 Level 2, Part 1 - particles
 ---------------------------

-Return to the _Layout_ workspace if you're still in _Compositing_ and to the simple _Solid_ _Viewport Shading_ rather than _Rendered_.
+Return to the _Layout_ workspace if you're still in _Compositing_ and to the simple _Solid_ viewport shading rather than _Rendered_.

 ### Organize your Outliner

 The _Scene Collection_ (upper-right corner) is actually part of the _Editor Type_ called _Outliner_.
-We already created the _Archive_ collection there that we can exclude from the view layer.
+We already created the "Archive" collection there so that we could exclude it from the view layer.
 So let's do the same for everything else and clean up the _Outliner_ to make everything more manageable:

 * Select both donut and icing, add press `m` (for move) and add a _New Collection_ that's also called "Donut" - this seems a bit stupid, i.e. a collection with a single thing in it, but we can exclude the collection from the view layer (via the checkbox beside the eye icon) as well as just hiding it (the eye icon).
 An excluded item is excluded from any render whereas a hidden item is just hidden in the viewport.
 * Select the plane and add it to a new collection called "Environment".